AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. centered:: **Static Semantics**

+Only the following (named or anonymous) access types are in |SPARK|:

-An access-to-variable type is said to be an *owning* access type if if it is either a (named) pool-specific access type, the anonymous type of a stand-alone object (including a generic formal **in** mode object), the anonymous type of an object renaming declaration, or an anonymous type occuring in the profile (either as a parameter type or as the function result type) of a traversal function (defined below).
+- a (named) pool-specific access type,

+- the anonymous type of a stand-alone object (including a generic formal **in** mode object),

-An access-to-constant type is said to be an *observing* access type if if it is either a (named) pool-specific access type, the anonymous type of a stand-alone object (including a generic formal **in** mode object), the anonymous type of an object renaming declaration, or an anonymous type occuring in the profile (either as a parameter type or as the function result type) of a traversal function (defined below).
+- the anonymous type of an object renaming declaration, or

+- an anonymous type occurring as a parameter type, or as a function result type of a traversal function (defined below).
-Access types (named or anonymous) which are neither owning nor observing are not in |SPARK|.

 [Redundant: For example, named general access types, access discriminants, and access-to-subprogram types are not in |SPARK|.]

+Such a type is said to be an *owning* access type when it is an access-to-variable type, and an *observing* access type when it is an access-to-constant type.

 User-defined storage pools are not in |SPARK|; more specifically, the package System.Storage_Pools, Storage_Pool aspect specifications, and the Storage_Pool